LEMTideman/LEMTideman/README.md

  :memo: I have a background in control engineering

-:mag_right: I develop machine learning tools for analyzing multiplexed molecular imaging data
+:mag_right: I develop machine learning tools for multiplexed molecular imaging data

 :envelope: You can reach me on LinkedIn